mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 I like to call this "string stuffing".
 We like to make nice semantic types that match our domain and only allow the creation of meaningful values...but LLMs absolutely _love_ to find ways to twist these to save time.
-Strings, in particular, are particularly vulnerable because most Haskell types have `Show` instances.
+Strings, in particular, are vulnerable because most Haskell types have `Show` instances.

 Consider a type for structured errors: